seetadev/agntcy-libp2p/agntcy-libp2p-deep-dive/next-steps-observability.md

 The presentation looks at what it means to actually operate agent networks on a decentralized networking substrate and which measurements become important as those networks scale.

-The relevant materials are available through the [[IETF 126 IEPG session](https://datatracker.ietf.org/meeting/126/session/iepg)](https://datatracker.ietf.org/meeting/126/session/iepg), the [[presentation](https://datatracker.ietf.org/doc/slides-126-iepg-sessa-iepg-operating-and-measuring-agent-networks-over-libp2p-johanna-manu/)](https://datatracker.ietf.org/doc/slides-126-iepg-sessa-iepg-operating-and-measuring-agent-networks-over-libp2p-johanna-manu/), and the [[IEPG presentation materials](https://datatracker.ietf.org/meeting/126/materials/slides-126-iepg-sessa-iepg-operating-and-measuring-agent-networks-over-libp2p-johanna-manu-01)](https://datatracker.ietf.org/meeting/126/materials/slides-126-iepg-sessa-iepg-operating-and-measuring-agent-networks-over-libp2p-johanna-manu-01).
+The relevant materials are available through the [IETF 126 IEPG session](https://datatracker.ietf.org/meeting/126/session/iepg), the [presentation](https://datatracker.ietf.org/doc/slides-126-iepg-sessa-iepg-operating-and-measuring-agent-networks-over-libp2p-johanna-manu/), and the [IEPG presentation materials](https://datatracker.ietf.org/meeting/126/materials/slides-126-iepg-sessa-iepg-operating-and-measuring-agent-networks-over-libp2p-johanna-manu-01).

-The [[IEPG session recording](https://youtu.be/g8q_u19vXzk?si=csIQQprAO1P49D2a)](https://youtu.be/g8q_u19vXzk?si=csIQQprAO1P49D2a) and [[Meetecho recording](https://meetecho-player.ietf.org/playout/?session=IETF126-IEPG-20260719-0800)](https://meetecho-player.ietf.org/playout/?session=IETF126-IEPG-20260719-0800) provide additional context.
+The [IEPG session recording](https://youtu.be/g8q_u19vXzk?si=csIQQprAO1P49D2a) and [Meetecho recording](https://meetecho-player.ietf.org/playout/?session=IETF126-IEPG-20260719-0800) provide additional context.

 This work is important because agent networks introduce an interesting combination of application-level and network-level behavior.